Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Implementation Details of

 \section{Implementation Details of \alg}

 \textbf{Training Hyperparameters:} We conducted model training on eight NVIDIA A100 40G GPUs.
 The first phase was trained for 2 epochs, and the second phase for 1 epoch, with each phase taking approximately 48 hours.
-The backbone model used is Qwen2.5-VL-3B-Instruct~\footnote{https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct}, with a maximum context length of 4096 and a maximum response length of 2048.
+The backbone model used is Qwen2.5-VL-3B-Instruct~\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct}}, with a maximum context length of 4096 and a maximum response length of 2048.
 The optimizer selected is AdamW, with a learning rate of 1e-6 and a weight decay coefficient of 1e-2.
 In Embodied-R1, we performed reinforcement learning training based on GRPO~\cite{shao2024deepseekmath}, set the number of samples to 8, and introduced a KL penalty (coefficient 1e-2), with a global batch size of 128 for each step.
 For all experiments, we focus on comparing SFT models trained with the same batch size and data, which we refer to as Embodied-SFT.
 As for Embodied-SFT, we used exactly the same data but trained with a supervised learning loss, kept the batch size at 128, and trained for 3 epochs.
+The Embodied-R1 model is trained entirely based on the EasyR1 open-source codebase\footnote{\url{https://github.com/hiyouga/EasyR1}}.